JoshuaKim2203/lolydealer/README.md

 # Nitro Bot
-A Discord bot for Nitro Type users
+A Discord bot for Nitro Type users.